Live From Dublin, Ireland

 My wife, who's a whole human being in her own right, doesn't let me listen to a lot of podcasts because she doesn't like the sound of the people's voices, even though I consider them to be my close friends.

+I don't know them, but podcasts are hanging out with your friends.
 And I feel deep connection and solace when I am listening to a podcast and I feel like, oh, it's my buddy.

-I'm not going to talk about the podcast that I listen to because I have my own podcast to advertise, but also,
+I'm not going to talk about the podcast that I listen to because I have my own podcast to advertise, but also

 I'm not going to talk about the podcast that I listen to because I don't want any of them to feel like self-conscious about their voices, but sometimes the voice just rubs you the wrong way, you know?